 New York City has now become the epicenter of the pandemic in the United States — and the U.S. is number one in the world.

-In little more than a week after the first case of Coronavirus was confirmed in the State of New York at the beginning of March, the number of officially confirmed cases grew to 212 on March 11, according to Governor Andrew Cuomo, who declared a state of emergency on March 7.
-It has continued to grow at an astonishing rate, and, as of March 26, the U.S. as a whole is now ranked first worldwide in the number of confirmed cases. .
-Look at these changes in just three days, March 25th to March 27th:
+A week after the first case of Coronavirus was confirmed in the State of New York, Governor Andrew Cuomo declared a state of emergency on March 7.
+It has continued to grow at an astonishing rate, and, starting on March 26, the U.S. as a whole is now ranked first worldwide in the number of confirmed cases.
+(The Johns Hopkins tracker at the link updates daily.)

-New York City alone, whose first case was reported just on March 1, by March 31st, the city had more than 41,000 cases and nearly 1,100 deaths.
-Covid-19 Daily Data Summary NYC
+New York City alone, whose first case was reported just on March 1, had more than 41,000 cases and nearly 1,100 deaths by March 31.
+By May 10th, the number of cases reportedly had grown to more than 180,000 and the death toll to more than 19,000.
+Check out NYC Health Department’s Covid-19 Daily Data Summary NYC

-Numbered among the dead in New York are playwright Terrence McNally , actor Mark Blum, and critic William Wolf.
+Numbered among the dead in New York are playwright Terrence McNally , actor Mark Blum, songwriter Adam Schlesinger and critic William Wolf.

 According to the NYC Department of Health (the NYC Health page on COVID-19 ): “There is now widespread community transmission of COVID-19 in New York City, meaning the sources of new infections are unknown.
 Everyone in New York City should act as if they have been exposed to COVID-19.
 That means monitoring your health closely, staying home and avoiding all unnecessary social interactions.”